Royale Union Saint-Gilloise: Club culture and supporters

 Union SG adopt blue and yellow as their team colours.
 Their club anthem is "Le chant des goals" by Jean Narcy.
 They play "Vamos a la playa" as their stadium goal song, and at the end of home matches.
 "Anti-fascist Unionist for Life" is the unofficial motto of the club.

 Union Saint-Gilloise draws its support primarily from the Brussels-Capital Region, with a particularly strong following in the southern neighbourhoods and among working-class communities in central Brussels, including the Marollen district.
-The club is also notable for its support among professionals working in Brussels' European institutions.
+The club has also gained a notable amount of support among professionals working in Brussels' European institutions and NATO.

 Union supporters are known for their progressive and inclusive values, often promoting anti-fascist and anti-racist ideals.
 The club's ultras group, known as the Union Bhoys, occupies the all-standing Tribune Est section of the stadium.
 They maintain amicable relations with supporter groups from RFC Liège and Cercle Brugge.

 The Stade Joseph Marien is widely regarded for its welcoming and family-friendly atmosphere, with a diverse mix of spectators, including families and children, regularly attending matches alongside more vocal supporters.